 4 Use a virtual receptionist

-There’s nothing wrong with being the owner-manager of a one-person-band business, of course, but having to take care of all tasks isn’t ideal, and it can mean not being able to answer phone calls you could convert into sales.
-Paying a monthly fee can mean you have someone answering your calls promptly and professionally, and then notifying you by email or text.
-As well as freeing up your time, it can also create the perception of a bigger business with administrative staff.
+There’s nothing wrong with being the owner-manager of a one-person-band business, but it means you have to take care of all tasks, including answering the phone.
+If you are struggling to answer calls that could turn into sales, it's well worth paying a monthly fee for a virtual receptionist service.
+Someone will answer all your calls promptly and professionally, and then notify you by email or text.
+As well as freeing up your time, it can create the perception of a bigger business with administrative staff.

 5 Get a more impressive address

 Including your address on your website could immediately show that yours is a home-based business (eg 'Flat 2a Acacia Avenue, New Town').
-Even if not, potential customers can quickly search online to find your exact location, and if that’s in a residential area, they’re likely to work out you’re a small home-based business.
-Paying for a PO Box address can provide a solution or you could rent a trading address, perhaps in a more desirable area of town.
+Even if it's not obvious, potential customers can search online to find your location, and if that’s in a residential area, they’re likely to work out you’re a small home-based business.
+Paying for a PO Box address can provide a solution, or you could rent a trading address, perhaps in a more desirable area of town.
 There’s nothing wrong with being a home-based business, of course, but bigger companies aren’t usually operated from someone’s home.

 6 Incorporate your business